 The full-resource concepts puts the emphasis on on-campus teaching and mentoring to meet the needs and expectations of most master's students.
 Depending on how the joint module is implemented in your study programme, you can adjust the amount of taught activities and additional tasks you give to your students.
-To ensure a uniform progression of the student group through the curricula, the teaching staff should define timeframes for working on the online tutorials, resembling traditional 'homework'.
+To ensure an uniform progression of the student group through the curricula, the teaching staff should define timeframes for working on the online tutorials, resembling traditional 'homework'.
 With the help of the self-directed online tutorials, different timeslots could be defined for on-campus preparation meetings / seminars in compliance with the online tutorials.

 As a full resources concept, a weekly schedule would be the prime solution.
 The number of dates can be adjusted to individual needs, but curricular consistency in self-directed and assisted activity timeframes must be preserved.
 The table only shows the central topics, relating to the main preparation phases described above in this guide.
-Additional topics can be covered, such as country insights, publications from former Winter Schools, or foundations of comparative research.
+Additional topics can be covered, such as country insights, publications from former Winter Schools/Adult Education Academies, or foundations of comparative research.
 By operating on a weekly schedule, the on-campus preparation becomes more comparable to regular seminars / lectures, which might help some universities to implement the Joint Module.

-Phase Activity Kick-off Introductory phase Content phase before winter break Content phase after winter break Self-directed Online tutorials I- III, readings, and tasks Online tutorials IV-VI Online tutorials VII and optional tutori- als Assisted For example: Preparation of topics for writing the transnational essays Writing the transnational essays Revision and finali- sation of transna- tional essays Taught Overview: comparative adult educa- tion, COM- PALL project, agenda of preparation introduction to national contexts, transnational es- say, comparative groups of the winter school Lectures on: Lima & Guimarães (2011): Policies, politics, welfare states and adult education Lectures on: Lima, Guimarães, & Tou- ma (2016): model comparison, meth- odological frame- work of winter school week one Timeframe Starts with as- signment to com- parative group: around 15 No- vember End of Novem- ber and Decem- ber (incl. winter break) January, deadline for the transnation- al essay: 20 January
+Phase / Activity Kick-off Introductory phase Content phase before winter break Content phase after winter break Self- directed Online tutorials I -III, readings, and tasks Online tutorials IV-VI Online tutorials VII and optional tutori- als Assisted Preparation of topics for writing the transnation- al essays Writing the transnational essays Revision and finali- sation of transna- tional essays Taught Overview: comparative adult educa- tion, INTALL project, agenda of preparation Introduction to national contexts, transnational essay, comparative groups of the Adult Education Academy Lectures on: Lima & Guimarães (2011): Policies, politics, welfare states and adult education Lectures on: Lima, Guimarães, & Touma (2016): model com- parison, methodo- logical framework of Adult Education Academyweek one Timeframe Mid of NOV NOV-DEC Deadline for the transnational essay: 20.JAN